 Check out our Events page to find out what events we will be organizing in the near future.

-S.A.L.T meets the second Thursday of each month at 11:00am, at The Woods located at 7364 Hodgson Memorial Dr.
+S.A.L.T meets the second Thursday of each month at 11:00am, at Savannah Commons, Independent Living Dining Room located at 1 Peachtree Drive.